vtphan/carpo/README.md

 ### For students
 Students can use the CodingHub without having to install the JupyterLab extension on their computers.
 See [COMP4151](CodingHub/COMP4151.md), for example, on how to login to the CodingHub.

-Alternately, students can install the extension on the own computer.
+Alternately, students can install the extension on the own computers.
 * [Student installation instructions](carpo_student/INSTALL.md)

 ### For teachers and TAs